• Skip to primary navigation

 • Sigara Boregi (Turkish Cheese Rolls)

-This Sigara Boregi recipe is easy to prepare ahead (watch the video attached to see how easy it is), freezes beautifully, and doesn't require thawing before cooking!
+This Sigara Boregi recipe is easy to prepare ahead (watch the attached video to see how simple it is), freezes beautifully, and can be cooked without needing to thaw it first!

 These savory Turkish boreks are the perfect "make ahead" finger food for parties.